 Muncombe Hill, nr Kingweston, Somerset

-Details: This circle was first publicly reported on the evening of Sunday July the 15th, but had apparently appeared the day before on the 14th.
+Details: This circle was first publicly reported on the evening of Sunday July the 15th, but had apparently appeared at least the day before on the 14th (often times we only know the date the circle was first reported, rather than when it first appeared).
 It is located in a field close to the village of Kingweston, near Somerton in Somerset.
 The circle is in a field of mature wheat and measures approximately 350ft in diameter.

 Design & Symbolism: As this circle is clearly 12-fold in nature (the central circle is split into 12, and then has 12 emanating arms), it has drawn the obvious interpretation of being some kind of clock.
 However, if it is a clock, it seems there is no real way to tell the time as each of the 12 arms are the same.
 So what is the function/purpose/meaning of a clock that doesn’t tell the time?